Survila-Dev/Symbolic-Regression/README.md

 # Symbolic Regression by Eimantas Survila

-This repository entails a symboli regression library with testing suite.
+This repository entails a symbolic regression library with testing suite.
 This library is built on the [genetic algoritm library](https://github.com/Survila-Dev/Genetic-Algorithm-02) which was also built by Eimantas Survila.

 ## What is symbolic regression?